Scalr/terraform-scalr-migrate-tfc/tfc-runs/README.md

 Workspace athena-us-east has had 22 runs.
 Workspace vpc-dev has had 109 runs.
-Workspaces vpc-prod has had 120 runs.
+Workspace vpc-prod has had 120 runs.
 Workspace taco-us-west has had 523 runs.
 Workspace vending-machine has had 78 runs.
 ---------------------------